Elstree Studios: Elstree Studios, Shenley Rd, Borehamwood

-In 1974, Andrew Mitchell took over from Ian Scott as managing director of the studios but was almost immediately told to close the facility and lay off all the staff.
+In August 1973, Andrew Mitchell MBE took over from Ian Scott as managing director of the studios but was almost immediately told to close the facility and lay off all the staff.
 This was halted, but only with significant job cuts and closure of some facilities.
 The studio's immediate survival was secured through the facilities being used for Star Wars (1977).
 This led to subsequent Lucas productions such as the Star Wars sequels and Indiana Jones franchise being made at Elstree and also brought in director Steven Spielberg.
 In 1979, Thorn Electrical Industries merged with EMI after EMI's debacle with its invention of the CT scanner, and the studios were renamed Thorn-EMI Elstree Studios.

 The studios were put up for sale in 1985.
-Acquired by the entertainment and property company Brent Walker, most of the backlot and several facilities were demolished to build a Tesco superstore.
-A "Save Our Studios" campaign led to the site being purchased by Hertsmere Borough Council in February 1996 and management company, Elstree Film & Television Studios Ltd was appointed to run the studios in 2000.
+Acquired by the entertainment and property company Brent Walker part of the largely derelict backlot and their facilities were demolished and 19 acres were sold to Tesco plc to build their superstore.

+A "Save Our Studios" campaign mainly led by local writer and historian Paul Welsh MBE, saw the remaining site purchased by Hertsmere Borough Council (for whom Welsh then worked) in February 1996 for two million pounds and they invested ten million pounds for renovations and the construction of two brand new stages, Welsh estimates Hertsmere ratepayers receive a 15% annual return on their original investment.
+Management company, Elstree Film & Television Studios Ltd were appointed to run the studios in 2000.

-The studios at Shenley Road are used for both film and television production, and the studios are the permanent home of BBC Studioworks during the redevelopment of Television Centre.
+The studios at Shenley Road are used for both film and television production and are the permanent home of BBC Studioworks during the redevelopment of Television Centre.
 Shows such as Strictly Come Dancing and Pointless are recorded there.